harish097/CodeSignal_Company_challenge/README.md

-This Repository Contains the Solutions to CodeSignals Company Challenges.
+This Repository Contains the Solutions to CodeSignal Company Challenge Problems.
+I tried my best to come up best solutions if any mistake please semd the updated code/correct code on the comment so i can updated on the repository which can be helpful for others.